Inspiring, nurturing and empowering young people with a vision impairment.

 Why This Course?

 We know that everyone’s journey is different.
 This course is designed with input from vision impaired adults, professionals and young people.
-It’s practical, supportive and focused on the solutions that young people require, according to their individual Education Health and Care Plans (EHCPs)
+It’s practical, supportive and focused on the solutions that young people require, according to their individual Education Health and Care Plans (EHCPs) or for those wishing to work elements of independence training.

 Accessible Every Step of the Way